haivv/UPC/README.md

-<b size="3">UViko</b>
+<b size="3">UMPC University of Ulsan Multi-Parallel Corpus</b>

-UMPC University of Ulsan - Multi-Parallel Corpus with Korean Word-Sense Annotation and Korean Word-sense disambiguation and Morphological analysis have been built in NLP Lab., University of Ulsan, Rep. of Korea. (http://nlplab.ulsan.ac.kr).
+UMPC University of Ulsan Multi-Parallel Corpus with Korean Word-Sense Annotation and Korean Word-sense disambiguation and Morphological analysis have been built in NLP Lab., University of Ulsan, Rep. of Korea. (http://nlplab.ulsan.ac.kr).

 UKren is a large-scale Korean-English Parallel Corpus with the detailed information as the following.

 	.
-Ukren: Korean-English Parallel Corpus.
+UKren: Korean-English Parallel Corpus.

 	.
 UKren_WS_Ann : Korean-English Parallel Corpus with Word-sense annotation for Korean by UTagger